melt-ui/melt-ui/src/docs/content/builders/sortable.md

 All `data-melt-*` and `data-sortable-*` attributes are removed and then the element is given the `data-melt-sortable-ghost` data attribute.

-This attribute can be applied to an `$item` to style the element when it selected and cloned into a ghost element.
+This attribute can be use on with any `$item` elements to style the element when it selected and cloned into a ghost element.
 You could, for example, reduce the opacity, set a border, hide child elements, etc.

 <!-- prettier-ignore -->